Claude Charles Stafford and Richard (Dick) Calvert Stafford Bedford’s Gifted Athletes

 Richard’s early years as an athlete

 Richard went to the Bedford Modern School from 1900 to 1910.
-At the annual Bedford Modern School sports day held on the 10th and 11th April 1906 Richard came first in the high jump and the hurdles.
-As a runner Richard had a friendly rivalry with Donald Macpherson Grant* from Elstow County School, Bedford, who was described as an outstanding schoolboy.
+At the annual Bedford Modern School sports day held on the 10th and 11th April 1906, Richard came first in the high jump and the hurdles.
+As a runner he had a friendly rivalry with Donald Macpherson Grant* from Elstow County School, Bedford, who was described as an outstanding schoolboy.
 In 1909 Richard ran a quarter of a mile race with Donald in the inter-schools games.
 Donald won but Richard won the Senior Championship Prize of the school.
 The following year Richard won the mile flat with a strong lead, and made a new record for the long jump.
 He won the 100 yards sprint in eleven seconds and the quarter-mile.
 In the 150 yards he defeated Donald Grant by two inches in just under 16 seconds.
-While he was at the Modern School Richard won 35 cups, medals, and other sporting trophies.
+While he was at the Modern School he won 35 cups, medals, and other sporting trophies.

 Bedford Modern School Boat Club.

-Richard was one of Bedford’s best oarsmen being one the first four under the captaincy of his brother, Claude.
-His first big race was in the Bedford Regatta of 1910, when he rowed in the Modern School four in Bedford Grand Challenge Cup race.
+Richard was one of Bedford’s best oarsmen being one of the first four under the captaincy of his brother, Claude.
+His first big race was in the Bedford Regatta of 1910, when he rowed in the Modern School four in the Bedford Grand Challenge Cup race.

 Richard leaves the Bedford Modern School

 It was expected that Richard would go to Cambridge University after he left school.
 Instead he joined his father and Claude as a trainee auctioneer in the firm of Messrs.
-Stafford and Rogers, Ltd. He was disappointed not to have gone to University but he hoped that by carrying on playing rugby it would be Bedford’s gain.
+Stafford and Rogers Ltd. He was disappointed not to have gone to University but he hoped that by carrying on playing rugby it would be Bedford’s gain.